 Conclusions of the study

-In order to keep climatic changes at bay, by 2050, there should be no CO2 emissions in the atmosphere.
+In order to keep climatic changes at bay, by 2050, there should be net zero CO2 emissions in the atmosphere.
 Meaning that the CO2 emissions caused by human activity are reduced and absorbed by “carbon pits” (oceans, forests, soils) or by technological means.
 This is what being “carbon neutral” means.

 We need to contribute to this worldwide effort.
 For Mauritius, it means that our actual emissions need to be divided by 2.8.
 The situation is urgent.
 Due to economic growth, if nothing is done by 2050, the effort to reduce our carbon footprint will need to be raised to 5.6.